Date: 28 August 2021

 Participants: Alexis Destoop and others to be confirmed.

-On-Trade-Off is initiated by: Picha (DRC) and Enough Room for Space (BE)
+Initiated by: Picha (Lubumbashi, DRC) and Enough Room for Space (Brussels, BE)

-Involved artists: Alexis Destoop, Marjolijn Dijkman, Gulda El Magambo, Pélagie Gbaguidi, Femke Herregraven, Jean Katambayi Mukendi, Dorine Mokha, Musasa, Alain Nsenga, Georges Senga, Pamela Tulizo, Maarten Vanden Eynde
+Currently involved: Lotte Arndt, Alexis Destoop, Marjolijn Dijkman, Gulda El Magambo, Pélagie Gbaguidi, Oulimata Gueye, Femke Herregraven, Dorine Mokha (†2021), Jean Katambayi Mukendi, Musasa, Alain Nsenga, Georges Senga, Aïko Solovkine, Pamela Tulizo, Maarten Vanden Eynde

 This event will focus on the overall project On-Trade-Off and particularly on the research and production of the new film Phase Shift by Alexis Destoop.
 Alexis Destoop will share work in progress and his research and will be accompanied by other members of On-Trade-Off collective.
-The full day event will include film screenings, lectures, discussions and a performance. (more soon)
+The event will include film screenings, lectures and a collective discussion. (more soon)

 Phase Shift by Alexis Destoop